Configure and use telephony

 • A request for verification has timed out

-• A number has been blocked because of suspicious activity
+• A number is blocked because of suspicious activity

 SMS event types